 For a scotch whisky to be correctly classified as such, some other factors must be met.
 These include:

-• Only enzymes naturally produced by the grain (these are called endogenous) are allowed to be used
+Only enzymes naturally produced by the grain are allowed to be used

-• No additives are allowed other than E150a caramel colour (which is solely for colour and does not affect the taste)
+No additives are allowed other than E150a caramel colour (which is solely for colour and does not affect the taste) and water.

 "Out of all the spirits, surely this is one of the more straightforward?
 You would think."